Hoyt Wilhelm

 Wilhelm was nearly 30 years old when he entered the major leagues, and pitched until he was nearly 50.
 He retired with one of the lowest career earned run averages, 2.52, in baseball history.
 After retiring as a player in 1972, Wilhelm held longtime coaching jobs with the New York Yankees and Atlanta Braves.

-He lived in Sarasota, Florida, for many years, and died there in 2002.
+Wilhelm was inducted into the National Baseball Hall of Fame in 1985 with 83.8% of the vote in his eighth year of eligibility.
+He holds the record with Satchel Paige and Goose Gossage for the most franchises played for (9) by a Hall of Fame pitcher.
+Wilhelm lived in Sarasota, Florida, for many years, and died there in 2002.

 Early life

 James Hoyt Wilhelm was born on July 26, 1922, long thought to have been 1923, in Huntersville, North Carolina.
 (Note: Biographer Mark Armour notes that Wilhelm's birth year was erroneously believed to be 1923 until he died and his birth certificate was examined.)
 He was one of eleven children born to poor tenant farmers John and Ethel (née Stanley) Wilhelm in Huntersville, North Carolina.
 He played baseball at Cornelius High School in Cornelius, North Carolina.
 Knowing he could not throw fast, he began experimenting with a knuckleball after reading about pitcher Dutch Leonard.
 He practiced honing it with a tennis ball, hoping it was his best shot at Big League success.